mlanza/proposal-command-syntax/README.md

 ```
 But that doesn't mean its use is without benefit.
 With no bangs, it's harder to differentiate between command and query invocation.
 It reads like a chain of queries, which conceals the reality of where side effects are happening!

-Adding the bangs emphasizes the distinction.
+Adding the bangs emphasize the distinction.

 What about side-effecting commands which return something other than the subject, like `pop`?